ClomyAI/super-kitty-piano/README.md

 ## Option 1: Deploy to AWS EC2 using user data.

-Copy & paste the Shell Script below onto the EC2 User Data, when you launch an EC2 instance, EC2 will automatically run commands during launch:
+Copy & paste the Shell Script below onto the EC2 User Data, when you launch an EC2 instance.
+EC2 will automatically run commands and deploy the Super Kitty Piano website during launch:

     #!/bin/bash
     yum update -y